• Skip to primary navigation

 Cheeses - like Swiss, Gruyère, smoked cheddar, or Parmesan can be stirred in with the butter and cream cheese for more robust cheese flavors.

 Just the essentials of great mashed potatoes here!
-Make sure to use salted water for best flavor, then get everything boiling while your garlic roasts to perfection!
+Make sure to use salted water for the best flavor, then get everything boiling while your garlic roasts to perfection!

 2. Bring to a boil.
-Place cut potatoes into a large stock pot of salted water (enough water to cover the potatoes, you can also use chicken broth to add more flavor to the mashed potatoes) and bring to a low rolling boil over medium high to high heat.
+Place cut potatoes into a large stock pot of salted water (enough water to cover the potatoes, you can also use chicken broth to add more flavor to the mashed potatoes) and bring to a low rolling boil over medium-high to high heat.

 3. Boil until tender.
 Cook at a low rolling boil until fork tender, about 10 minutes.
 Drain the potatoes and return to the pot or a large mixing bowl.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

-Roasted Garlic - I prefer to use roasted garlic as it has a milder yet still rich flavor.
+• I prefer to use roasted garlic as it has a milder yet still rich flavor.
 I know I'm not the only one that doesn't like to bite into chunks of partially cooked garlic!

-See my roasted garlic for instructions if you have never made your own.
-Once done, the roasted garlic is simply squeezed out of the clove directly into your mashed red skin potatoes.
+• See my roasted garlic for instructions if you have never made your own.
+Once done, the roasted garlic is simply squeezed out of the clove directly into your mashed red-skin potatoes.

-If you want to skip the step of using roasted garlic, you can also add a few raw minced cloves to the water or stock when boiling the potatoes.
+• If you want to skip the step of using roasted garlic, you can also add a few raw minced cloves to the water or stock when boiling the potatoes.

 Can I Use Baby Red Skin Potatoes?

 Yes, you can.
-However, the skin to flesh ratio may be off and change how well the resulting mash will be.
+However, the skin-to-flesh ratio may be off and change how well the resulting mash will be.
 The standard red potatoes work best to yield a nice creamy white mash with gorgeous red skins highlighted throughout.

 Yes for sure, this is a key step to add flavor or you will end up with boring plain potatoes.
+You'll want to use about 1 tablespoon of salt per pound of potatoes.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
+Subscribe to the newsletter today (no spam, I promise)!
 Don't forget to tag me when you try one of my recipes!

 These delightfully creamy Garlic Red Skin Mashed Potatoes are loaded with roasted garlic and cream cheese for the ultimate silky texture with just enough lumps to let the red skin potato flavor shine!